nautobot/nautobot/nautobot/docs/models/extras/configcontext.md

 }
 ```

-But suppose there's a problem at one particular site within this region preventing traffic from reaching the regional syslog server.
+But suppose there's a problem at one particular location preventing traffic from reaching the regional syslog server.
 Devices there need to use a local syslog server instead of the two defined above.
-We'll create a second config context assigned only to that site with a weight of 2000 and the following data:
+We'll create a second config context assigned only to that location with a weight of 2000 and the following data:

 ```json
 {